 Under Section 12-129n of Connecticut General Statutes, the Town has a local tax relief program for qualified elderly and disabled taxpayers.
 Wilton's program permits tax deferrals, tax credits, or a combination thereof.
 Each fiscal year, deferred taxes bear interest at an annual rate set by the Board of Selectmen.
-Those annual rates were 2.75% in 2019 and 2.75% in 2020.
-Fiscal Year 2020 credits and deferrals are \$922,795.67 and \$666,121.94, respectively.
+Those annual rates were 2.75% in 2020 and 2021.
+Fiscal Year 2021 credits and deferrals are \$873,451 and \$58,927, respectively.
 Deferred taxes are secured by liens against the real estate to guarantee future collection.